ascending-llc/project-manager/README.md

 - Your token has Admin access to repo hooks
 - You have copied the token

+\* If using a GitHub fine-grained token, you must make sure any organization you work under explicitly allows them.

 ## **Configuration**

 Run below command and follow the steps: